 Enough chit chat!
 Here are 9 proven podcast mics and the real podcasters who use them.
 I’ve broken them down from beginner-friendly (aka cheap!) to advanced so you know what you’re getting into, and listed notable additional equipment and accessories like preamps, windscreens and headphones where applicable.

-And, of course, I will embed an episode recorded with every podcast microphone mentioned so that you can hear the audio quality of the mics yourself and let your ears be the judge.
+And, of course, I will link to an episode recorded with every podcast microphone mentioned so that you can hear the audio quality of the mics yourself and let your ears be the judge.

-Quick Answer: Best podcast microphones used by famous podcasters
+Quick Answer: Best podcast microphones used by real podcasters

 - Cheapest: Samson CO1U (used on My Dad Wrote a Porno)

 - Best USB Microphone: Rode Podcaster (used on Mixergy)